Matter of The Plumlee Trust

 Appearances required.

 On June 18, 2024, Nathan Shaw, in his capacity as trustee, filed a Petition for Approval of the First Accounting.
 That petition received written objection by Kenneth S. Plumlee on July 9, 2024, placing this matter at issue and requiring evidentiary hearing to resolve.
 (In re Estate of Lensch (2009) 177 Cal.App.4th 667, 676; Conservatorship of Farrant (2021) 67 Cal.App.5th 370, 377.)
+However, Nathan Shaw did not oppose the objection, nor file any similar contest.

 Before the Court could set the evidentiary hearing, Nathan Shaw died in February of 2025.
-The death of Mr. Shaw created a vacancy in the trustee position, as well as a procedural hurdle to the accounting gaining approval.
+The death of Mr. Shaw created a vacancy in the trustee position.
+On July 2, 2025, this Court appointed Shelly McConnell as the successor trustee of the subject trust, and set this hearing to review the status of the accounting and winding down of the trust.

 The court is open to the public for court business.
 The court is also conducting hearings via Zoom videoconference.